 Although much of the discussion here has been on LTD claims, Mr. Ortiz does work with clients on Hartford long term disability insurance claims.

-If you need help with a Hartford disability claim, contact our office online or call 850-308-1818 for a free case evaluation to discuss the specifics of your case with our LTD insurance lawyer.
+If you need help with a Hartford disability claim, contact our office online or call 850-308-7833 for a free case evaluation to discuss the specifics of your case with our experienced LTD insurance lawyers.